 The man who hit her was from India and believed that there was a bigger reason this had happened.
 She felt the same and was very inspired by his hopefulness.
 It turns out he was in the movie industry and she had expressed her interest in the production of films.
 They spoke every Friday for months and after rehabilitating her legs he made a call.
 The following Monday she was on the midtown movie set of Bad Company working with Anthony Hopkins, Chris Rock and the film's producer Jerry Bruckheimer.

 The movie itself wasn't that great but the experience for her was life changing.

-She did that until September 11, 2001.
+She worked in film until September 11, 2001.

-Life was turned upside down on that tragic morning.
-She remained in NYC to attend seventeen memorial services and her friend then suggested she move to LA and stay with her for a while.
+Life was turned upside down on that tragic morning where she viewed the horror from only a couple of blocks away.
+She remained in New York to attend many memorial services and her friend then suggested she move to LA and stay with her for a while.
 So she did.
-She took that entire first year off and did nothing but paint, swim, drive up the coast in her little red convertible, play golf and enjoy what California had to offer - nice weather.
-After that year she was offered a job at Innovative at Ford and worked there for 18 months.
-At the same time she was also on a comedy show with Chelsea Handler called Girls Behaving Badly.
+She took a bit of time off and would drive up the coast in her little red convertible, play golf and enjoy the beautiful weather in California.
+After the one year anniversary of 9/11 she felt she had a good amount of time to heal and reflect she was offered a job at Innovative Artists agency and worked there in the commercial division for 18 months.
+In her spare time she performed stand up comedy and that led to her being on a comedy show with Chelsea Handler called Girls Behaving Badly.

 It's like Candid Camera but with an all women cast.

 You can see one of her many episodes here: https://youtu.be/erhLKrdTmM0

 After working at the agency and in front of the camera she felt her time in Los Angeles was well spent and decided to move back to NYC.
 She was out west for two and a half years, much longer than she expected.